 6. Homework.
 You should either give quizzes on homework or collect homework papers.
-If you want to collect homework papers and have them checked by an undergraduate grader, then see a secretary room 121 to get a grader.
+If you want to collect homework papers and have them checked by an undergraduate grader, then see a secretary in the departmental office to request a grader.
 There is more information on homework on page 2.